APTASU/Jam-project/README.md

 We have each other phone numbers

 ## Work Breakdown
-Noah makes chacter
+Noah makes the sprite images for the chacter to use in the platformer in the story quest

-Tobi makes battle code
+Tobi makes the battle code when confronted by the enemy

 Tanner sorts out schedule

-Grayson makes platformer code
+Grayson makes platformer code where our jam hero will be exploring in his explorations

 ## Schedule
 Sprint 1: